Nebraska Film Currents

 New American Cinema auteurs, colleagues and friends David O. Russell and Alexander Payne to headline Feature VI

 Omaha’s film culture is richer for having Alexander Payne as a native son who cares about growing the cinema landscape in his hometown.
 His commitment to this cultivation and nuturing is perhaps best evidenced by the active hand he takes with the annual Feature fundraiser for Film Streams, the Omaha art cinema he supports.
 Because he can, each year he asks another world-class film figure to join him on stage as his special guest for a cinema conversation.
 In the past, it’s been Laura Dern, Debra Winger, Steven Soderbergh, Jane Fonda, and the principal cast of Nebraska.
 This year it’s his fellow auteur David O. Russell (Three Kings, The Fighter, Silver Linings Playbook, American Hustle).
 The Nov.
 10 event at the Holland Performing Arts Center will add to the string of impressive film confabs he’s made happen.
 This is an especially appealing event because Payne and Russell, each of whom is a writer-directos, have enjoyed parallel careers as leaders of the New American Cinema and the Indiewood movement.
 Their respective bodies of work the last 15 years rank arguably as the best of any American filmmakers in that period.
 Given that they’re in their early 50s and given that both feel as though they’re only just now coming into their own as complete filmmakers, they could very well continue leading the vanguard of cinema in this country for another decade or two.
+My story for The Reader (http://www.thereader.com/) previewing the Film Streams event is largely drawn from an interview I did with Russell.

 New American Cinema auteurs, colleagues and friends David O. Russell and Alexander Payne to headline Feature VI